Rio Bravo (1959)

 Search Amazon for 'Rio Bravo'

-This time in the small Texas town of Rio Bravo, sheriff John T. Chance (John Wayne) doesn't go around begging for help from the townspeople he's sworn to protect, but he isn't alone either.
-He's aided by a charismatic and disparate group of locals including a hopeless drunk with a past reputation (Dean Martin), a gunslinging young singing cowboy (Ricky Nelson), a Mexican innkeeper (Pedro Gonzalez-Gonzalez) and a crippled old deputy nicknamed Stumpy (Walter Brennan) who holds the whole thing together with his goading of Wayne, his dialogue with the prisoner and his general role as comic relief.
-Together they must fend off a band of murderous desperados who have laid siege to the town, intent on springing the villain's brother from jail.
+Sheriff John T. Chance (John Wayne) doesn't ask for help from the townspeople, but nor is he on his own.
+He gets help from a charismatic and disparate group of locals including Dude, a hopeless drunk with a past reputation (Dean Martin), Colorado Ryan, a skilled young gun-slinger (Ricky Nelson), a Mexican innkeeper (Pedro Gonzalez-Gonzalez) and Stumpy, a crippled old man (Walter Brennan) who holds the whole thing together with his goading of Wayne, his dialogue with the prisoner and his general role as comic relief.

 Main Cast